mikejonestechno/techtest/manifests/readme.md

 Added below manifests to configure and deploy the Go app.

+These still use hardcoded references to an Azure Kubernetes Service that need parameterizing in an automated pipeline.

 - app-service.yml
 - app-deployment.yml
 - app-updatedb.yml (once off instance to recreate database and seed data)